Poljica, Krk: Economy

 Poljica is surrounded by traditional agricultural land.
 The most important are field crops, cattle breeding and olive trees.
 Nearby in Nenadići is a food-processing plant.
 Much of the residents work in nearby bigger places on the island such as Malinska or Krk.

 Due to its in the interior of the island, tourism has not developed.
 However Poljica is not far from the sea, and it has preserved indigenous architecture with old stone houses.

 Culture

 Although a small village, Poljica has many Renaissance buildings.
 Among them, the bell tower of the parish church of Saints Cosmas and Damian is made of fine chrome stone.
 It was built in 1768, and before it there was another, smaller tower.
 At its height of 29 meters dominates the village and the surrounding area.

 A beach at Čavlena Bay is 3 km from Poljica.

 Nearby in the woods at Čavlena bay there is a small early Christian church of St. Krševan.
 It is not known who built it, but it is considered to be from the 9th century.

 Not far from Poljica, above the Čavlena Bay, there are the largest specimens of oak on the island of Krk.
 They are considered to be about 400 years old.

+The name of the nearby municipality of Malinska-Dubašnica is derived from "Dub", an old Slavic word for oak.
+Oak forests made the island of Krk attractive for ship builders, dating to Liburnian times.

+Frankapan spoke a special language, which today is called the Vegliot dialect or Krčko-Romanian dialect.
+The last speaker of that dialect was Mate Bajčić Gašpović from Poljica, who died in 1875.